LePandaMoostache/Simon-Says-C3PO/README.md

      - Instructions
      - Prompts user to type their name
 8. While loop to allow interrupt handlers function until user gets a game over.

+**game.c**
+1. roundStart()
+     1. If bool startGame is true
+          - Prints "ROUND %i", depends on currentRound, default is 1.